Those with a 650 credit score may find that they are having a hard time buying a car.

 Leasing is not unaffected by the quality of your credit score.
 Just like when buying a car, your terms will be affected by your credit score.
 Dropping below 680 typically, but not always, puts you in the subprime area.
 While 650 isn't too far below that number, you may still be considered a risk by some lenders, and they may struggle to find terms that work for you.

 That said, 650 isn't too bad of a position to be in if you want a lease.
 This fact is particularly true if you have a reliable and steady source of income.
 Dealers will be impressed by that kind of stability and may be willing to look past a subprime score.
 While they may not offer the lowest possible rate, they aren't going to scorn you with a terrible offer.

 In fact, leasing is typically less affected by your credit score than buying.
-For example, you aren’t attempting to own a vehicle and will have to pay a lot less money.
-Beyond that, you are also going through a shorter repayment cycle that is usually easier for most people to meet.
-As a result, it is almost always easier to lease rather than buy when you have a 650 credit score.
+For example, you aren't attempting to own a vehicle and will have to pay a lot less money.
+Beyond that, you will also go through a shorter repayment cycle that is usually easier for most people to meet.
+As a result, it is almost always easier to lease than buy when you have a 650 credit score.
 Beyond that, leasing offers a surprising array of benefits that make it well worth your time and effort.